CodeUpdaterBot/ClickUi/README.md

    ```

 5. **Start the Program**
-   - Download/clone this repository, and cd to it (change directory).
-Your command prompt should look like this:
+   - Your command prompt should look like this:

      ```bash
      (click_ui) C:\Users\PC\Downloads\ClickUi>
      ```